bosakad/SSTA-via-GP/README.md

-# Statistical static timing analysis via modern optimization lens
+# Statistical static timing analysis via modern optimization lens   I. Histogram–based approach
-#I. Histogram–based approach

 Statistical static timing analysis (SSTA) is studied from the mathematical optimization point of view.
 We give two formulations of the problem of finding the critical path delay distribution that were not known before: (i) a formal mathematical formulation of the SSTA problem using Binary–Integer Programming and (ii) a practical formulation using Geometric Programming.
 For simplicity, we use histogram approximation of the distributions.
-Scalability of the approaches studied and possible generalizations are discussed.
+Scalability of the approaches are studied and possible generalizations are discussed.

-We formulate statistical static timing analysis (SSTA) as a mixed- integer program and as a geometric program, utilizing histogram approximations of the random variables involved.
-The geometric-programming approach scales linearly with the number of gates and quadratically with the number of bins in the histogram.
-This translates, for example, to solving the SSTA for a circuit of 400 gates with 30 bins per each histogram approximation of a random variable in 440 seconds

 ### Set up: ###
 `pip install -r requirements.txt`